par7133/pdftexter/README.md

 # pdftexter
-pdf textual reader for OpenBSD
+A pdf textual reader for OpenBSD